 We have just added "Virtual Audits" to our capabilities.
 Check out our new Services.
 We are in the process of developing an ""Online E-University" in order to meet the needs of our global customers that cannot travel to our public classes.
 Stay tuned for details and updates.

-Wastewater lift stations are used to help transport liquid wastewater from homes and businesses across the City to the treatment plant for processing and cleaning.
+Wastewater lift stations are used to help transport liquid wastewater from homes and businesses across the City to the wastewater treatment plant for processing and cleaning.

 Sewage lift stations are by definition installed in a difficult operating environment.
 The commonly used prefabricated steel "can" stations are constantly subjected to a corrosive environment on both the interior and exterior of the station.
 Because these structures are out of sight they often do not receive the type of care and maintenance needed to protect steel surfaces.

-A significant problem many times with lift stations is odor generation.
+A significant problem many times with lift stations is FOG as well as odor generation.
 In addition to concerns for sewer personnel exposed to accumulated gases, sewer gases left to accumulate in air-tight environments can create additional toxic gases and underground potential for explosion, stagnation, and dead space in lines.
 Aeration is an option to reduce odor.
 Many odors accumulate because of oxygen-deficient environments.
 The cost to retrofit old sewer systems (lines, stations, can be astronomical for a municipality.
 Sometimes chemicals such as sodium nitrate are added to increase oxygen content in the water and provide the bacteria an alternate oxygen source when free oxygen from mechanical sources is not available.
 This prevents H2S formation from facultative or anaerobic bacteria.
 Pine Scented blocks also have been added to neutralize odors so that neighbors are not complaining.

 Fats, oil and grease - - also called FOG in the wastewater business - - can have negative impacts on wastewater collection and treatment systems.
 Most wastewater collection system blockages can be traced to FOG.
 Blockages in the wastewater collection system are serious, causing sewage spills, manhole overflows, or sewage backups in homes and businesses.
 With the increase in fast food restaurants, many municipalities are having problems with an increase in grease build-up in their lift stations.